Which city is cheaper, Milan or Cinque Terre?

 You'll find some public transit in Cinque Terre, but it may not be enough to take you everywhere.
 Most people arrive by train but there are also ferries available.

-Cinque Terre and Milan are similar when it comes to walkability.
+Cinque Terre and Milan are first-rate when it comes to walkability.

 It's very easy to get around on foot in Cinque Terre.
 Vehicle traffic in the towns are heavily restricted so it's very enjoyable to explore on foot.
 The terrain is hilly and uneven, but that's part of the charm.
 There are also hiking trails that connect each of the five towns.